invoiceninja/invoiceninja.github.io/docs/user-guide/esignatures.md

 ## Introduction

-**DocuNinja** is a new product within Invoice Ninja that delivers **ESIGN, UETA, and eIDAS-compliant eSignatures** for your business documents.
-It supports both documents created inside Invoice Ninja and external files uploaded into the platform.

-As a cornerstone of document management, DocuNinja enhances workflow integration, streamlines approval processes, and ensures compliance with international eSignature standards.
-By embedding signatures directly within your existing document flows, it simplifies day-to-day operations and improves organizational efficiency.

-## First-Party Integration

-Although **DocuNinja** is a standalone application, it is built and maintained by the same team behind Invoice Ninja.
-This makes it a **first-party integration** rather than a third-party add-on.

-Keeping DocuNinja as a separate application provides several advantages:

-- **Compliance and specialization**: eSignature services (ESIGN, UETA, eIDAS) have unique legal, security, and infrastructure requirements best served by a dedicated application.
-- **Scalability and flexibility**: DocuNinja can evolve independently while still offering deep integration with Invoice Ninja workflows.
-- **Broader use cases**: DocuNinja can be used both inside and outside of Invoice Ninja, making it possible to manage signatures and documents from other systems or processes as well.
+DocuNinja is the sister product to Invoice Ninja that handles eSignatures on your business documents.
+If you've ever chased a client for a signed quote, emailed a PDF contract and hoped it came back countersigned, or needed proof that someone actually agreed to your terms before you started work, this is the piece that fills that gap.
+Signatures captured through DocuNinja are compliant with the three standards most businesses care about — ESIGN and UETA in the United States, and eIDAS across the European Union — so the signed document holds up the same way a paper signature would.

+It works with documents created inside Invoice Ninja (invoices, quotes, purchase orders) and with external files you upload, which means the same signing flow covers your proposals, NDAs, statements of work, and one-off contracts.

+## Why It's a Separate Product

+DocuNinja is built and maintained by the same team, but it runs as its own application rather than a feature bolted onto Invoice Ninja.
+That distinction matters for a few reasons. eSignature compliance carries its own legal, infrastructure, and audit requirements that are easier to meet in a dedicated service.
+Keeping it separate also means DocuNinja can be used outside of Invoice Ninja entirely — for agencies handling documents that never become invoices, or teams who want signed paperwork from processes that live in other systems.

-From a user perspective, the experience is seamless.
-DocuNinja connects directly to your Invoice Ninja account, sharing authentication, permissions, and workflows.
-Documents can be created, sent for signature, tracked, and stored without leaving the Invoice Ninja interface.
-To the end user, DocuNinja feels like a natural extension of Invoice Ninja, while benefiting from the flexibility and compliance of a dedicated service.
+From your point of view, none of that separation is visible.
+DocuNinja connects directly to your Invoice Ninja account, shares your login and permissions, and its menu sits alongside the rest of the app.
+Documents are created, sent, tracked, and stored without leaving Invoice Ninja.
+It's a first-party integration, not a third-party add-on.

-## Workflows
+## The Three Signing Workflows

-DocuNinja supports three main signing workflows:
+There are three ways DocuNinja gets used in practice, depending on what you're signing.

-### 1. Invoice Ninja Document Signing
+### Signing Invoice Ninja Documents

-Invoices, quotes, and purchase orders created inside Invoice Ninja can be signed directly through the client portal.

-- **Seamless integration**: once eSignatures are enabled, the DocuNinja interface appears automatically for the client or vendor to sign.
+Invoices, quotes, and purchase orders generated inside Invoice Ninja can be signed directly through the [Client Portal](/docs/user-guide/client-portal).
+Once eSignatures are enabled for the document, the DocuNinja signing interface appears automatically when your client or vendor opens it — there's no separate link to send or tool for them to learn.

-- **Audit trail**: every signed document includes a verifiable record and a dedicated Document Certificate for compliance.
-- **Efficiency**: approvals and sign-offs can be completed entirely within Invoice Ninja.
+Every signed document includes a verifiable audit trail and a dedicated Document Certificate, which is what you hand to an accountant, auditor, or lawyer as proof.
+This is also where the "why" of the design shows: for quotes and invoices gated behind a signature, the document process — payment capture, quote authorization — won't proceed until the signature is captured.
+That's deliberate, so a client can't accidentally pay a quote they haven't agreed to, or skip the signature and go straight to payment.

-### 2. Custom Templates with Variable Injection
+### Custom Templates with Variable Injection

-Beyond standard documents, DocuNinja allows you to create and manage **custom templates** (e.g., NDAs, contracts, HR agreements).
-A library of templates is provided, which can be customized within the built-in editor.

-- **Reusable templates**: define once, use many times.
-- **Variable injection**: placeholders (e.g., `{{ signatory.name }}`, `{{ company.address }}`) are automatically filled with data from Invoice Ninja.
-- **Consistency**: ensures recurring documents follow the same structure and branding while being personalized for each recipient.
+For documents that aren't invoices or quotes — NDAs, service agreements, HR paperwork, onboarding forms — DocuNinja provides a library of prebuilt templates you can adapt in the built-in editor.
+The point of a template is that you define the document once and reuse it for every client, rather than editing a Word file and re-uploading each time.

+Templates support variable injection, meaning placeholders like `{{ signatory.name }}` or `{{ company.address }}` get filled in from the data already stored in Invoice Ninja.
+Send a new-client agreement and the client's name, address, and contact details slot in automatically.
+This keeps recurring documents consistent and on-brand while still being personalised for each recipient.

-### 3. Uploaded Document Signing
+### Uploading an External Document

-External files (such as PDFs) can be uploaded to Invoice Ninja and sent for eSignature through DocuNinja.

-- **Flexible signing**: supports documents created outside of Invoice Ninja, such as vendor agreements, lease contracts, or legal forms.
-- **Simple process**: upload the document, place signature fields, and send for signing.
-- **Centralized storage**: signed copies are stored securely alongside your other Invoice Ninja documents.
+If the document already exists as a PDF — a lease, a vendor agreement, a legal form someone else drafted — upload it, drop signature fields where you need them, and send it for signing.
+Signed copies are stored alongside your other Invoice Ninja documents, so you have one place to look when you need to find them later.

 ---